Securing Prometheus Scraping for Istio Sidecar and Gateway

 $ export GW_POD=$(kubectl get pod -n istio-system -l gateway.networking.k8s.io/gateway-name=istio-ingressgateway -o jsonpath='{.items[0].metadata.name}')

-$ istioctl proxy-config listeners $GW_POD -n istio-system | grep -E "15090|15091|15092" 0.0.0.0 15090 ALL Inline Route: /stats/prometheus* 0.0.0.0 15091 Trans: tls Inline Route: /stats/prometheus* 0.0.0.0 15092 Trans: tls Inline Route: /stats/prometheus*, /metrics*
+$ istioctl proxy-config listeners "$GW_POD" -n istio-system | grep -E "15090|15091|15092" 0.0.0.0 15090 ALL Inline Route: /stats/prometheus* 0.0.0.0 15091 Trans: tls Inline Route: /stats/prometheus* 0.0.0.0 15092 Trans: tls Inline Route: /stats/prometheus*, /metrics*

 The `Trans: tls` on ports `15091` and `15092` confirms the mTLS listeners are active on the gateway.